Understanding Neural Networks and Individual Neuron Importance via Information-Ordered Cumulative Ablation: Introduction

-Our work complements~\cite{Zhou_RevisitingCNNAblation,Meyes_Ablation,Ukita_Orientation} and provides yet another perspective on the results of~\cite{Deepmind_Cats}.
+As our first main contribution, our work complements~\cite{Zhou_RevisitingCNNAblation,Meyes_Ablation,Ukita_Orientation} and provides yet another perspective on the results of~\cite{Deepmind_Cats}.
 We propose information-theoretic quantities to measure the importance of individual neurons for the classification task.
 Specifically, we investigate how the variability, class selectivity, and class information of a neuron output (Section~\ref{sec:impfunc}) connect with classification performance when said neuron is ablated (Section~\ref{sec:understanding}).
 Our experiments rely on fully-connected feed-forward NNs trained on the MNIST, FashionMNIST, and CIFAR-10 datasets, as these datasets have evolved into benchmarks for which the results are easy to understand intuitively.
-We show that neither class selectivity nor class information are good performance indicators when ablating neurons across layers, thus confirming the results in~\cite{Deepmind_Cats}.
-However, we observe 1) that class information and class selectivity values differ greatly from layer to layer and 2) that for NNs with ReLU activation functions, class information and class selectivity are positively correlated with classification performance when cumulative ablation is performed separately for each layer.
+In Section~\ref{subsec:pruning}, we show that neither class selectivity nor class information are good performance indicators when ablating neurons across layers, thus confirming the results in~\cite{Deepmind_Cats}.
+However, we observe 1) that class information and class selectivity values differ greatly from layer to layer (Section~\ref{subsec:layerdistribution}) and 2) that for NNs with ReLU activation functions, class information and class selectivity are positively correlated with classification performance when cumulative ablation is performed separately for each layer (Sections~\ref{subsec:layerpruning:MNIST} to~\ref{subsec:layerpruning:CIFAR}).
 Our results are not in contrast with those in~\cite{Deepmind_Cats}, but complement them and can be reconciled with them with reference to Simpson's paradox.
-In Section~\ref{sec:discussion}, we briefly discuss the implications of our findings on neuron pruning, a recent trend for reducing the complexity of NNs~\cite{he2014reshaping,srinivas2015data,Mariet_Divnet,Li_CNNPruning,Molchanov_CNNPruning}.
+In Section~\ref{sec:discussion}, we briefly discuss the implications of these findings on NN understanding, the design of objective functions for NN training, and neuron pruning, a recent trend for reducing the complexity of NNs~\cite{he2014reshaping,srinivas2015data,Mariet_Divnet,Li_CNNPruning,Molchanov_CNNPruning}.

-Of course, quantities computed from individual neuron outputs are not capable of drawing a complete picture.
-In Section~\ref{sec:discussion} we briefly discuss scenarios in which such a picture is greatly misleading and outline ideas how this shortcoming can be removed.
-Specifically, we believe that \emph{partial information decomposition}~\cite{Williams_PID,Rauh_PID}, a decomposition of mutual information into unique, redundant, and synergistic contributions, can be used to consolidate this work and~\cite{Deepmind_Cats} with the works in the spirit of the information bottleneck principle~\cite{Tishby_BlackBox,Saxe_IBTheory,Amjad_HowNotTo}.